git-moss/Kontakt-File-Format/Kontakt5-Preset.md

 ### Zone

 This is the *Block 2 Data* of a *Zone List*.
-This structure is slight different for certain versions (version attribute of a Zone List).
+This structure is slightly different for certain versions (version attribute of a Zone List).
 If no specific version is noted for an attribute it is present in all versions.

 | # Bytes | Version | Name               | Description                                                               |
 | :-------|:--------|:-------------------|:--------------------------------------------------------------------------|